mbianchidev/mbianchidev/public-speaking/CFPs/Do-DevOps-Dream-of-Platform-Engineering.md

-# Do DevOps dream of Platform Engineering
+# Do DevOps dream of Platform Engineering?

 Submitted to:
 - Where?